EdAyers/mathlib/docs/meta_1.md

 ```

 This is Lean's `tactic_state`.
 When you plant your cursor in the `begin` block (or on a placeholder "`_`"), Lean knows that you are trying to create an `expr` which typechecks to `∀ (p q r : Prop), (p → q → r) → (p → q) → p → q × r`.
-We don't always know how to write down an `expr` straight away, so instead we want to build the `expr` term from the root up, and the bits that we haven't finished yet are left as 'holes' that we promise to figure out later.
+We don't always know how to write down an `expr` straight away, so instead we want to build the `expr` from the root up, and the bits that we haven't finished yet are left as 'holes' that we promise to figure out later.
 These holes are called __metavariables__, a metavariable is an `expr` that will be filled in with a proper `expr` later.

 Another new concept we need are __local constants__.
 These are all of the things to the left of the `⊢` in the tactic state.
 In our case `p`,`q` and `r`.
 Local constants are the same as regular `const` `expr`s, but they only exist in our current scope.